2012 Green National Convention

-The 2012 Green National Convention took place on July 12–15, 2012 in Baltimore, Maryland.
-The Annual National Meeting of the Green Party of the United States occurred at the University of Baltimore (William H. Thumel Sr. Business Center), with the National Convention on July 14 being held at the Holiday Inn Inner Harbor (Chesapeake Room).
+The 2012 Green National Convention took place on July 12–15, 2012, in Baltimore, Maryland.
+The Annual National Meeting of the Green Party of the United States was held at the University of Baltimore (William H. Thumel Sr. Business Center), and the National Convention on July 14 was held at the Holiday Inn Inner Harbor (Chesapeake Room).

 The convention was preceded by the 2012 Green Party presidential primaries.

 Nomination

 Jill Stein of Massachusetts won the presidential nomination with 193.5 out of 294 delegates' votes.
-Television personality Roseanne Barr received 72 votes and 17 votes were cast for activist Kent Mesplay.
+Television personality Roseanne Barr received 72 votes, and 17 votes were cast for activist Kent Mesplay.

 Candidates

 Results

 Cheri Honkala, an anti-poverty activist from Pennsylvania, won the vice-presidential nomination.